Follow these steps to enroll as an official USF St. Petersburg student and prepare for the first day of classes.

 After you have submitted the housing contract and housing deposit, please confirm that it was received by contacting Residence Life at 727-873-5101.

 Make sure to pay your tuition and other fees by the first Friday of the semester at 5:00 p.m.
 Visit OASIS to view your account summary and make payments.

 10. Register for your parking decal (optional).

 - A parking decal is needed to park on campus 24/7.
 Make sure to register your vehicle and pay for your decal before the semester begins.
-Visit the cashier’s office in Bayboro Hall (in between Davis Hall and the Poynter Library) to purchase your decal, or call (727) 873-4480 if you have any questions.
+Visit the Parking & Transportation office in Bayboro Hall (in between Davis Hall and the Poynter Library) to purchase your decal, or call (727) 873-4480 if you have any questions.